android/betocq/README.md

 # Better Together Connectivity Quality (BeToCQ) Test Suite

-Better Together Connectivity Quality (BeToCQ) is a new test tool built by Android to test the cross-device connectivity performance that isn't covered by the existing Android tests.
+Better Together Connectivity Quality (BeToCQ) is a diagnostic and benchmarking test framework developed by the Android team to evaluate cross-device connectivity performance not covered by standard Android test suites.

-This tool is built on the top of the Nearby Connections API.
-Under Nearby Connections, it has Android connectivity stack including Bluetooth, Wi-Fi, NFC, and UWB technologies.
+This tool is built on top of the Nearby Connections API, which utilizes the Android connectivity stack including Bluetooth, Wi-Fi, NFC, and UWB technologies.

-BeToCQ is designed to catch connectivity software and hardware performance issues by measuring detailed quality signals including the discovery, connection latency, transfer speed, and overall success rate.
+BeToCQ is designed to identify device-to-device (D2D) software and hardware performance bottlenecks by measuring detailed quality signals, including discovery latency, connection latency, transfer speed, and overall connection success rate.

-Depending on the device capabilities, the test takes two to six hours to complete.
+Depending on the device capabilities, the test suite takes two to six hours to complete.

-## Test types
+## Test Types and Validation Targets

-BeToCQ consists of three parts:
+BeToCQ suites consist of three test categories:

-- Function test

-  The function test ensures hardware and software readiness for each radio technology.
+*   **Function test**: Ensures hardware and software readiness for each radio technology.

-- Directed test

-  The directed test measures performance of each wireless medium against expectations.
-To discover the radio concurrency issue, sometimes multiple mediums are enabled at the same time during the test.
+*   **Directed test**: Measures performance of each wireless medium against expectations.
+To discover radio concurrency issues, sometimes multiple mediums are enabled simultaneously during the test.

-  The function and direct tests are the foundational tests running with fixed wireless mediums.
-This helps isolate the issue to an individual medium and makes the debugging process more straightforward.
+    *   The function and directed tests are the foundational tests running with fixed wireless mediums.
+This helps isolate issues to an individual medium, making the debugging process more straightforward.

-- Critical user journey (CUJ) test

-  The CUJ test tests the real use case.
-Different from function and directed test, the CUJ test can use multiple radios in a more dynamic way.
-So the debugging is typically more difficult in CUJ tests.
-That's why CUJ tests run as the last step when the other tests have already passed.
+*   **Critical user journey (CUJ) test**: Tests real-world use cases.
+Unlike function and directed tests, CUJ tests use multiple radios in a dynamic way.
+Debugging is typically more complex in CUJ tests, so they are executed after the foundational tests have passed.

-  CUJ test are implemented as the test cases defined in the `compound_test` directory, and are dynamically configured based on the CUJ requirements.
-The term `compound_test` refers to the fact that it uses multiple radios in a dynamic way.
+    *   CUJ tests are implemented in the `compound_test` directory and are dynamically configured based on the CUJ requirements.

-  The test suite currently supports three CUJs: Quick Start, Quick Share, and eSIM transfer.
-We plan to add more CUJs in later releases.
+The public BeToCQ release supports the following validation targets:
+*   **Quick Start**: Android device onboarding CUJ (validated via `betocq_onboarding_test_suite`).
+*   **AQT (Android Connectivity Quality Test)**: Streamlined tests executed within the GTS interactive context for GTS scale validation (validated via `betocq_aqt_test_suite`).

 ## Device capabilities